Government Documents Collections

 United States Government

-Designated as a Federal depository in 1883, the Library’s collection has grown to include over 800,000 paper documents, 1.5 million microforms, and over 110,000 maps.
+Designated as a Federal depository in 1883, the Library’s collection has grown to include over 800,000 paper documents, 1.5 million microforms, and over 250,000 maps.
 The historical print collections date from the beginning of the 19th century and include many reports of government-sponsored scientific and ethnographic explorations.
 The Library also owns the entire nineteenth century Congressional Serial Set and provides full-text access via Proquest Congressional.
 Significant components of the collection include census reports and USGS, DOE, EPA, and NASA technical reports.
-Recent documents are available in CD-ROM or on the internet.

 The bulk of the federal depository collection is located on the ground floor of the library on the Lyceum side (see map).
 Most documents can be checked out (see Government Documents: Lending Policies).
 The nineteenth century collection is stored in the Library Annex.
 These items will be retrieved on request.
 Virtual access to more than 400,000 publications is available via the library catalog and One Search discovery service.